 Q: Will the Trash Trout catch critters living in our waterway?

-A: No, the device was designed to be as passive without a top or a bottom to allow creatures to not become trapped.
+A: No, the device was designed without a top or a bottom to allow to keep creatures from becoming trapped.

 Q: How often do you need to clean it out?